signalfx/splunk-otel-collector/deployments/nomad/README.md

 ### Demo

-The demo job deploys the Splunk OpenTelemetry Collector as `agent` and `gateway`, `load generators`, to collect metrics and traces and export them using `SignalFx` exporter.
+The demo job deploys the Splunk OpenTelemetry Collector as `agent` and `gateway`, `load generators`, to collect metrics and traces and export them using the `SignalFx` exporter.

 ```shell-session
 $ nomad run deployments/nomad/otel-demo.nomad